Fuel cell: Types of fuel cells; design

 Fuel cells come in many varieties; however, they all work in the same general manner.
 They are made up of three adjacent segments: the anode, the electrolyte, and the cathode.
 Two chemical reactions occur at the interfaces of the three different segments.
 The net result of the two reactions is that fuel is consumed, water or carbon dioxide is created, and an electric current is created, which can be used to power electrical devices, normally referred to as the load.

-At the anode a catalyst ionizes the fuel, usually hydrogen, turning the fuel into a positively charged ion and a negatively charged electron.
+At the anode a catalyst ionizes the fuel, turning the fuel into a positively charged ion and a negatively charged electron.
 The electrolyte is a substance specifically designed so ions can pass through it, but the electrons cannot.
 The freed electrons travel through a wire creating an electric current.
 The ions travel through the electrolyte to the cathode.
 Once reaching the cathode, the ions are reunited with the electrons and the two react with a third chemical, usually oxygen, to create water or carbon dioxide.

 Design features in a fuel cell include: